railsware/upterm/README.md

 ###### Compatibility

-All programs command-line programs (including emacs, ssh and vim) should work as expected.
+All command-line programs (including emacs, ssh and vim) should work as expected.
 If you experience any glitches, please [create an issue](https://github.com/railsware/upterm/issues/new).

 Install
 ------------